Tasmania Health & Human Services Salary Scales

 The Tasmania Health & Human Services stream covers 12 classification levels, from Band 1 ($52,780) to Graduate ($221,838).
 Salaries are set under the DECYP Salary Scales — Tasmanian State Service Award (S085), effective 9 January 2026.

-Superannuation: Tasmania public service employees receive 12% employer superannuation.
+Superannuation: Tasmania public sector employees receive 12% employer superannuation.

 Frequently Asked Questions